PrestaShop/example-modules/demojsrouting/README.md

 This module illustrates how to use Javascript Router [component](https://devdocs.prestashop.com/1.7/development/components/global-components/) in a module

 It provides a demo page which relies on the Router to allow customers search in PS 1.7.8+.
-It provides an alternative way when the Router is unavailable in PS 1.7.7 also :)
+For PrestaShop 1.7.7, it provides an alternative way as router component is not available.

 ![DemoJSrouting screenshot](demojsrouting_screenshot.png)